SchneiderDaniel/PandalikeInvesting/README.md

 # PandalikeInvesting
-This is the pandalikeInvesting homepage
+This is the Pandalike Investing homepage